Joint analysis of paired and unpaired multiomic data with MultiVI#

 We can now set up and train the MultiVI model!

-function.
+First, we need to setup the Anndata object using the setup_mudata function.
 At this point we specify any batch annotation that the model would account for.

-, should correspond to the modality of the cells.
+Importantly, the main batch annotation, specific by batch_key, should correspond to the modality of the cells.

-Other batch annotations (e.g if there are multiple ATAC batches) should be provided using the categorical_covariate_keys
+Other batch annotations (e.g if there are multiple ATAC batches) should be provided using the categorical_covariate_keys.

-) are not important, as long as they are different for different samples.
+The actual values of categorical covariates (include batch_key) are not important, as long as they are different for different samples.

 I.e it is not important to call the expression-only samples “expression”, as long as they are called something different than the multi-modal and accessibility-only samples.